RengokuryuuHonokaCrimsonFlame/Teaching-HEIGVD-AMT-2019-Project-Two/doc/implementation.md

 ## Spring Boot

-We used the spring framework to implement one of our APIs from a Java SE project
+We used the spring framework to implement one of our APIs from a Java SE project.

+We also used CrudRepository (and subclasses) to speak with our databases.

 ## Swagger

-We use swagger to generate our server from the API specs (.yaml).
+We use swagger to generate our servers from the API specs (.yaml).

 ## Traefik